anfraz7/anyas-physics-major-advice/_pages/15-international-fellowships.md

 I applied to the Churchill Scholarship and was ultimately unsuccessful.
 However, it was a very intense process and I learned a LOT, so I’ve included a lil blog post reflecting on it below.
 Hopefully by sharing this I can demonstrate that there are some pretty cool international connections out there just waiting to be made.

-### My experience applying to the Churchill Scholarship
+### my experience applying to the churchill scholarship

 The Churchill Scholarship funds a small cohort of US students to pursue a one year research-based masters degree (MPhil) at the University of Cambridge in the UK.
 The program covers tuition, fees, and airfare, and provides a living stipend for the year.
 The MPhil is not typically a funded degree, so this is one of the few options available to fund it.